 Teachers are incredible.
 You consistently go above and beyond in providing quality education for your students.
 Each day you take on the role of caregiver, advocate, cheerleader, guidance counselor, and mediator rolled into one... and now you do all of this while trying to keep yourself and those around you safe.
 And it doesn’t stop there-- in addition to everything you already do, you also play a critical role as the socializer of the children under your tutelage and care.

 What does being a socializer mean?

-At Housman Institute, Dr. Housman emphasizes that from the moment they are born, children learn and grow within the context of relationships.
-Children learn through imitation and observation, our modeling and guidance and how we respond to them.
+At Housman Institute, Dr. Housman emphasizes that from the moment children are born, they learn and grow through relationships.
+Children learn through imitation and observation, our modeling and guidance, and how we respond to them.
 They are always taking in new information by observing those around them, learning from the behaviors and speech of the adults and peers in their lives, and as they get older, asking questions and forming their own opinions and judgements.
 As a teacher, you play an important role and have the incredible opportunity to be a foundational part of children developing their sense of self.

 These four modeling tips can serve as a reinforcement for what you may already be doing or working on, and a reminder that teachers have an unparalleled power and opportunity to positively impact the learners in their lives.
 Teachers, you are incredible.

 Keeping Your Students’ and Your Mental Health Strong in Stressful Times

 “As educators — before you can help children deal with their stress you must learn how to cope with your own stress and the feelings that accompany stress.” - Dr. Donna Housman